 - Understand the underlying message you want to portray.
 Is it financial security?
 Adventure and freedom?
 Enhancement of self-image?

 - Know your target market.
-Understand not only the demographic make-up of your audience, but the cultural and ethnic one, as well.
+Understand not only the demographic make-up of your audience but the cultural and ethnic one, as well.
 Know the role the culture can play in each segment’s interpretation of color.

 - Get feedback.
 Especially if you’re doing a major roll-out, such as a new logo or new template for direct mail or marketing collateral, conduct focus groups.
-Ask about perception of all elements of the campaign, including the colors you use.
+Ask about the perception of all elements of the campaign, including the colors you use.
 If you are unsure about how certain colors may be perceived or which may be most effective for different customer groups, test them.
 Experiment with different colors and see what happens.
 Pay attention to the sub-trends that may only show up in sub-demographics, such as ethnicity, gender, and geographic location.
-Color is a powerful tool in attracting and engaging audiences, but one size may not fit all.
+A color is a powerful tool in attracting and engaging audiences, but one size may not fit all.